 International Recognition for Excellence in Overseas Education

-IEE Open Doors—The Institute of International Education (IIE) ranks Arcadia University #1 for the percentage of undergraduate students participating in a study abroad experience of master’s level schools (November 2012).
+IIE Open Doors—The Institute of International Education (IIE) ranks Arcadia University #1 for the percentage of undergraduate students participating in a study abroad experience of master’s level schools (November 2013).
 Arcadia has been in the top ten each year since 2004.
 More.

-U.S. Department of State OSAC—The Overseas Security Advisory Council of the U.S. Department of State selected Arcadia University as the host for its renowned College and University Health, Safety, and Security Seminar, recognizing Arcadia’s leadership in these fields (August 2011).
+U.S. Department of State OSAC—The Overseas Security Advisory Council of the U.S. Department of State selected Arcadia University as the host for its renowned College and University Health, Safety, and Security Seminar, recognizing Arcadia’s leadership in these fields.
 Arcadia has led educational programs for the Department of State for many years.

-LEAP—For the fourth year in a row, Arcadia’s College of Global Studies was selected by Japan’s Long-term Educational Administration Program (LEAP) to host a intern from the Japanese Ministry of Education (July 2011).
+LEAP—Arcadia’s College of Global Studies was selected by Japan’s Long-term Educational Administration Program (LEAP) to host an intern from the Japanese Ministry of Education.

 NAFSA—Arcadia was one of the very first universities in the country to receive the Senator Paul Simon Award from NAFSA, the Association of International Educators (2006); the Award is presented for overall excellence in internationalization efforts for our universities, practices, structures, philosophies, and policies.